TextControl/txtextcontrol-reportingcloud-php/README.md

 *phpDocumentor* is installed as a development dependency by Composer.

-## Unit tests
+## Code coverage (phpunit)

 100% unit test coverage is supplied by phpunit.

-To run the unit tests, simply execute the following from the shell:
+You can review the [code coverage report](https://goo.gl/KTX6lf) online, or build it yourself, using the following shell command:

 ```bash
 rm -fr ./test-coverage && phpunit